Beyond the Hodge Theorem: curl and asymmetric pseudodifferential projections: Maxwell's equations: electromagnetic chirality and polarisation

 The focus of our paper is the study of asymmetry between positive and negative eigenvalues of the operator $\curl$.
 It is natural to ask the question: does the sign of an eigenvalue of $\curl$ have a physical meaning?
-We show in this appendix that it does.
-The key here is the notion of \emph{electromagnetic chirality}, see Definition~\ref{definition of chirality}.
+We show in this appendix that it does by means of a rather elementary argument.
+The key here are the notions of \emph{electromagnetic chirality} and \emph{polarisation}, see Definitions~\ref{definition of chirality} and~\ref{definition of polarised harmonic solution}.
+Let us emphasise that the physical interpretation we provide in this appendix is not new: it has appeared in the literature in various related, if more abstract and `higher-tech', formulations --- see, e.g., \cite[Sec.~2]{etnyre}, \cite[Sec.~1.1.2]{gerner} and references therein.

 Let $(M,g)$ be a connected oriented closed Riemannian 3-manifold.
 Consider homogeneous vacuum Maxwell equations on $M\times\mathbb{R}$

 where $E$ (electric field) and $B$ (magnetic field) are the unknown quantities, time-dependent real-valued 1-forms.